macchioni/macchioni.cc/content/linktree.md

 description = "linktree - Piero Macchioni"
 +++

-__Ahoy!
-This is Piero Macchioni, journalist, currently managing editor at Grazia Magazine Italy.
-Follow the link you like.__
+Ahoy!
+This is __Piero Macchioni__, journalist, currently deputy editor-in-chief at Grazia Magazine Italy.
+Follow the link you like below or [drop me an email](https://macchioni.cc/contatti/).

 ---